When the Waters Recede, Trash Piles Up

 “What we are needing from FEMA is an advanced payment on debris removal,” he said.
 “I would tell you my request is $75 million, as an advance payment just on debris removal.
 Just for the city of Houston alone could be anywhere from $250-$300 million.”

-In an interview with Bloomberg, Jim Fish, CEO of the trash company Waste Management, said, “every single house on these streets must have 40 yards of trash, debris sitting in the front yard.”
+In an interview with Bloomberg, Jim Fish, CEO of the trash company Waste Management, said, “[E]very single house on these streets must have 40 yards of trash, debris sitting in the front yard.”
 He stressed the difficulty of coordinating the pickup of household trash with the hauling off of storm debris, which “could literally fill up an entire truck with one house.”

 It’s unclear where all this junk will go (calls to Houston’s Solid Waste Management office were not returned), but the area appears well-equipped to handle it.
 As Bloomberg BNA notes, the “Houston-Galveston region has 27 landfills, with a total of 34 years of capacity under normal disposal rates.”

-If local officials take a lesson from the post-Katrina clean up, they’ll create temporary landfills to conserve space at the facilities equipped to handle more toxic trash.
+If local officials take a lesson from the post-Katrina cleanup, they’ll create temporary landfills to conserve space at the facilities equipped to handle more toxic trash.
 In New Orleans, “sticks and bricks” sites were set up to gather woody demolition debris in areas that did not protect the groundwater as well as landfills.

 Temporary staging areas will also be needed for all the cars, about a million of which have been destroyed by the water.
-Some of them will be restored and resold and some will be scrapped for parts, but all of them have to be hauled off the streets and taken somewhere until those decisions are made.
+Some of them will be restored and resold, and some will be scrapped for parts, but all of them have to be hauled off the streets and taken somewhere until those decisions are made.
 After Sandy, that somewhere was a little-used airport on Long Island where 15,000 water-damaged vehicles lined the runway until they could be properly dealt with.

-Environmentalists know the hazard this junk poses as its carted around the state and stored in makeshift dumps while rules are waived to expedite the clean up.
+Environmentalists know the hazard this junk poses as it’s carted around the state and stored in makeshift dumps while rules are waived to expedite the cleanup.
 In New Jersey, regulations limiting operating hours of landfills and incinerators were temporarily eased after Sandy.
 When residents near one landfill began falling ill, they blamed the junk trucked over from the areas hit worst by the storm.

-“In Texas, we were concerned about the lack of regulations before this hurricane and certainly now after,” says Cyrus Reed, Conservation Director at the Lone Star Chapter of the Sierra Club.
+“In Texas, we were concerned about the lack of regulations before this hurricane and certainly now after,” says Cyrus Reed, conservation director at the Lone Star Chapter of the Sierra Club.
 The lax regulatory structure in the state already puts it at risk, he told Daily Intelligencer, and relaxing those rules even further make Texas especially vulnerable in the aftermath of a disaster such as Harvey.

 As eager as everyone is to get the garbage out of their homes, off of their yards, and out of their lives, it’s worth remembering that it has to go somewhere.